elerac/polanalyser/README.md

 - [**Demosaicing for polarimetric image sensor**](#polarization-demosaicing)
   - Both Monochrome/Color Polarization image sensors (*e.g.*, IMX250MZR / MYR) are supported.
 - [**Analysis of Stokes vector**](#analysis-of-stokes-vector)
-  - Calculate Stokes vector from a sequence of images captured under different polarization conditions or from an image of a polarization camera.
+  - Calculate Stokes vector from images captured with a polarization camera or custom setup.
-  - Convert Stokes vector to meaningful parameters, such as Degree of Linear Polarization (DoLP), Angle of Linear Polarization (AoLP).
+  - Convert Stokes vector to meaningful parameters, such as DoLP, AoLP.
 - [**Analysis of Mueller matrix**](#analysis-of-mueller-matrix)
   - Provide basic Mueller matrix elements, such as polarizer, retarder, and rotator.
-  - Calculate Mueller matrix from images captured under a variety of polarimetric conditions.
+  - Calculate Mueller matrix from images captured under a variety of polarimetric conditions by using a least-squares method.
 - [**Visualizing polarimetric images**](#visualizing-polarimetric-images)
-  - Apply colormap to polarization images, such as AoLP and ToP.
+  - Apply colormap to polarization images, such as DoLP, AoLP, ToP, and CoP.
-  - Plot Mueller matrix image.
+  - Visualize the Mueller matrix image in grid form.
 - [**Symbolic Stokes-Mueller computation**](#symbolic-stokes-mueller-computation)
-  - Calculate the Stokes vector and Mueller matrix symbolically to understand complex combinations of optical elements.
+  - Symbolic calculation of the Stokes vector and Mueller matrix to understand complex combinations of optical elements.

 ## Dependencies and Installation